diybitcoinhardware/diybitcoinhardware.github.io/README.md

 ### ColdCard

 - [Firmware](https://github.com/Coldcard/firmware)
-- Hardware design is not available (?)
+- Hardware design is not available (maybe we didn't find it, send us a link plz)

 ## DIY hardware wallets